 Housing costs in Tracy are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tracy is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Tracy isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Tracy are a mix of both white- and blue-collar jobs.
 Overall, Tracy is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Tracy who work in sales jobs (14.46%), office and administrative support (12.26%), and management occupations (9.86%).
+There are especially a lot of people living in Tracy who work in sales jobs (13.75%), office and administrative support (12.87%), and management occupations (8.70%).

 Also of interest is that Tracy has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Tracy are slightly better educated than the national average of 21.84% for all cities and towns, with 23.14% of adults in Tracy having a bachelor's degree or advanced degree.
+The education level of Tracy citizens is a little higher than the average for US cities and towns: 22.07% of adults in Tracy have at least a bachelor's degree.

 The most common language spoken in Tracy is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.